gepser/Resolutions/README.md

 1. [Web Development with Go: Building Scalable Web Apps and RESTful Services][bookread1]
 2. [Continuous Integration and Deployment with Docker and Rancher][bookread2]
+3. [The Clean Coder: A Code of Conduct for Professional Programmers][bookread3]

 **Reading**